FluffyKebab/PlusStack/README.md

 0) [ 7 7 7 7 ]
 1) [ 6 6 6 ]
 ```
-Two arrays are added to the stak and 6 is added to all of them.
+Two arrays are added to the stack and 6 is added to all of them.

 ### Minus (-)
-Minus works in the same way as plus, but has with a differetn diefintion for one int array.
+Minus works in the same way as plus, but has with a different definition for one int array.
 For one int array the function will return the negative of every element.
-For some int arrays with lenght one and some with lenght longer than one, the arrays with lenght longer than one will be minused the combination of the ones with lenght over one.
+For some int arrays with length one and some with length longer than one, the arrays with length longer than one will be minus the combination of the ones with length one.

 ```
 10-

-Ouput:
+Output:
 0) [ -10 ]
 ```